 For most of us purchasing a car means entering into a major financial commitment.
 It is even considered to be the second biggest purchase after our home.

 Owning a car is not just about the purchase price, while potentially substantial, the cost of owning a car does not stop there.
 It is no surprise that we would all like to find ways to cut down on car expenses.
+So what are the different ways to cut your car expenses?

 There are other costs that must be considered.
 These costs can be maintenance, car insurance, or fuel.